-Studies that had more detailed data on the frequency of physical punishment experienced by the child tended to find a dose-response relationship: the more frequently the parent(s) used physical punishment^{64,66,77,80,81} or the longer the time period over which physical punishment occurred79, the worse was the subsequent problem behaviour.
-For example, one study estimated that each additional spanking was associated with a 5% standard deviation increase in externalising behaviour problems over time.66 Another study reported that compared to no spanking at age 3, children who had been spanked on average 1-2 times a month were 40% more likely to display aggressive behaviour at age 5 (adjusted odds ratio = 1.40), while children who had been spanked more than twice a month were 100% more likely to show aggressive behaviour two years later (adjusted odds ratio = 2.01).77
+Studies that had more detailed data on the frequency of physical punishment experienced by the child tended to find a dose-response relationship: the more frequently the parent(s) used physical punishment of the longer that time period over which physical punishment occurred, the worse was the subsequent problem behaviour.
+For example, one study estimated that each additional spanking was associated with a 5% standard deviation increase in externalising behaviour problems over time.
+Another study reported that compared to no spanking at age 3, children who had been spanked on average 1-2 times a month were 40% more likely to display aggressive behaviour at age 5 (adjusted odds ratio = 1.40), while children who had been spanked more than twice a month were 100% more likely to show aggressive behaviour two years later (adjusted odds ratio = 2.01).